ni/ni-apis-python/packages/ni-grpc-extensions/README.md

 # About

-`ni.grpc.extensions` is a Python package that provides channel pool handling for gRPC communication.
+`ni-grpc-extensions` is a Python package that provides channel pool handling for gRPC communication.

 NI created and supports this package.

 ## Operating System Support

-``ni.grpc.extensions` supports Windows and Linux operating systems.
+``ni-grpc-extensions` supports Windows and Linux operating systems.

 ## Python Version Support

-``ni.grpc.extensions` supports CPython 3.9+.
+``ni-grpc-extensions` supports CPython 3.9+.